 You will also need to be registered with the Nursing and Midwifery Council (NMC) in order to practise.
 To stay registered at the NMC you will need to revalidate your registration every three years, and will need to meet certain conditions including 35 hours of continued professional development and 450 hours of registered practice in the previous three years.
-You will also need to pass a Disclosure and Barring Service check.

 As well as professional qualifications nurses must possess personal qualities such as compassion, commitment, dedication to patient care and organisation.
 Nurses must be confident working in situations that can often be traumatic and stressful.
 A good bedside manner is essential, as is the ability to work with and treat people from all walks of life.

 There are many different types of nursing and there are plenty of opportunities for promotion.
 Some nurses work in primary care, which is the first stage of contact with the healthcare system, while others work in secondary care, which follows first contact and involves the provision of specialist medical services.
 Primary care is typically provided by general practice (GP) surgeries, while secondary care nurses tend to work in hospitals.

 Qualified nurses can choose to specialise and work with a specific group of patients, for example the elderly, children or those with learning disabilities, or they can opt to be an agency or bank nurse, allowing more flexibility around when they work.

 Opportunities for adult nurses range from caring for patients to becoming a specialist in promoting health.